Narvuk/NarvukTWUI/README.md

 - Follow the [Ruby installation guide](https://www.ruby-lang.org/en/documentation/installation/) and install the required DevKit.
 2. Clone the repository:
 3. Run `npm run setup` to set up the Node.js and Ruby dependencies.
-4. Run `npm run dev` the development server:
+4. Run `npm run dev` This starts the dev http server for localhost:
 5. Run `npm run watch` TailwindCSS CLI to watch for css changes:
 6. Open your browser and go to `http://localhost:4000`.

-**Note:** If the TailwindCSS CLI stops running or if you don't see CSS changes, rerun the CLI by executing:
+**Note:** If the TailwindCSS CLI stops running or if you don't see CSS changes, rerun the CLI by running the watch command:

 ---